azevedo819/azevedo819/README.md

 - 👀 I’m interested in new job with front-end developer
 - 🌱 I’m currently learning html5, css3 and Javascript
 - 💞️ I’m looking to collaborate on big projects and big companys with really different systems
-- 📫 How to reach me: my email is leorusha10@gmail.com // my link of linkedin is https://www.linkedin.com/in/azevedo-developer-312934240/

 <div align="center">
   <a href="https://github.com/azevedo819">